ersanchez/notes/git-without-github.md

 This is possible because that `.git` directory in the repository will have the URL for the server.

-On your laptop, navigate to the location on your laptop where you want the git repository to be located.
+On your **laptop**, navigate to the location on your laptop where you want the git repository to be located.
 Let's say that you want to put the cloned repository in a specific directory named `git-tracked-files` on your laptop:

     $ cd /home/alice/git-tracked-files/

 On your laptop issue the following command to clone the repository from the server to the laptop.
 Note: we will change the name of the resulting cloned repository one more time to help keep things straight.

-    $ git clone alice@example.com:/home/alice/script-bare-repo.git server-scripts-laptop-copy
+    $ git clone alice@example.com:/home/alice/new-bare-repo-on-server.git server-scripts-laptop-copy
-    Enter passphrase for key alice_id_ed25519: # (or something like that)
+    Enter passphrase for key alice_id_ed25519: # Enter your SSH key passphrase if it has one
     remote: Enumerting objects: done.
     remote: Counting objects: done.
     remote: Compressing objects: done.